 FIV belongs to a viral group known as lentiviruses.
 This group of viruses allows the cat to stay healthy for longer because its main target is to cause a slow development of diseases.

 The infection is, however, irreversible and will be present for the rest of its life.
 The virus is in the cat’s saliva and is transmittable through the following everyday situations

 It is important to note that scientists are yet to establish whether the virus is transportable by parasites and fleas.
 Another critical factor is that the virus has a short life in the environment; hence, one can get rid of any suspected infections in the environment with common disinfectants.

 Pet insurance companies require that one reveal the cat’s accurate health report.
 Each insurer has different terms and conditions for providing payouts.
 Discuss the presence of FIV with potential companies to acquire the best payment plan and benefits.

 Common treatment plans

-- The most common medications of FIV are Zidovudine.
-The drug reduces viral overload overtime.
-The side effects may exceed the benefits if the cat has an weak immunity.
+The most common medications for FIV are Zidovudine.
+The drug reduces viral overload over time.
+The side effects may exceed the benefits if the cat has weak immunity.